quincyntuli/GOAD-v2-Installation-Notes-Update/Readme.md

 ./goad.sh -t check -l GOAD -p virtualbox -m local
 ```

-If all requirements are met then we are ready to start the VMs and run the playbooks for make the VM insecure
+If all requirements are met then we are ready to start the VMs and run the playbooks for make the VM insecure.

 ### 15 Lets play